cncde/songs-infrastructure/README.md

 - `state` contains basic resources to manage the OpenTofu state

-The `environments` folder contains the stage specific configuration files for the modules (e.g. information about the vpc, subnets, etc.).
+The `environments` folder contains the stage specific configuration files for the modules (e.g. information about the VPC, Subnets, etc.).
 The modules are included in the respective `main.tf`.

 ## Initial setup

-Two things are necessary to enable automation: the state of OpenTofu needs to be stored centrally.
+A few things are necessary to enable automation:

+1. The state of OpenTofu needs to be stored centrally.
 This is done using an S3 bucket as a backend.
+2. GH actions need to be able to authenticate against the AWS system.
+This is done using GitHub's OpenID Connect IdP.
-The second part is to create an IAM role that the GitHub action can assume to manage the resources.
+3. An IAM role is required so that the GitHub action can assume it to manage the resources.

 ### OpenTofu state bucket